Home

 • Resistant to being forced into rigid structures and systems

-• May overlook the needs of the people around them
+• May overlook the needs of the people around you

 • May be so focused on immediate application of your ideas that you fail to see the bigger picture